Skip to main content

 Real property, period of redemption reduced, exceptions, apply to sales pursuant to an executive, judgment, or foreclosure on and after September 1, 2012, prohibition of pre-sale waiver of the right of redemption repealed, permanent improvements defined, Sec.
 6-5-248, 6-5-250, 6-5-253, 6-5-254 am'd

-The bill would apply to all execution, judgment, and foreclosure sales that occur on or after September 1, 2012.
+• The act applies to all execution, judgment, and foreclosure sales occurring on or after September 1, 2012.

 Subjects